 Professor Stephani Hatch

-Dr Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Reader at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+Professor Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Professor at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 Her research focuses on urban mental health and inequalities in health and health service use.
 She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study.
 Stephani is one of the lead co-ordinators of HERON.

 Dr Cerisse Gunasinghe

 Cerisse Gunasinghe is a postdoctoral researcher and Counselling Psychologist in the department of Psychological Medicine, IoPPN at King’s College London and is currently project co-ordinator for the HYPE (improving the Health of Young PeoplE) Project, a web-based recruitment, risk assessment, and resource platform for young adults (aged 16 and over) that will facilitate young people’s involvement in research and improve access to online and community-based social and health-related resources.
 As a research-practitioner, one of her many interests is how research has direct implications for clinical practice.
 Cerisse is the lead co-ordinator for UP&RUNNING, a beginners physical activity programme which aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.